FrigaaAbdou/ProvaSlide/README.md

 ## 5. Product Principles (Non-Negotiables)

-### 5.1 Source-only generation (No outside knowledge)
+### 5.1 Source-grounded by default (No outside knowledge)
-AI must not add facts beyond provided resources.

-This must be enforced architecturally, not just by prompting:
-- Every bullet/claim must carry **citations**
-- If citations are missing → AI must either ask the user or mark “not found in sources”
-- “Strict mode” can block export if anything is uncited
+ProvaSlide’s AI must **never add facts, claims, or details that are not supported by the user’s provided resources** (book, PDF, article, notes).

+This is not a “mode.”
+It’s the default behavior of the system:
+- The AI only writes content it can **justify from the uploaded resources**.
+- If the resources don’t clearly support something, the AI must **ask the user** instead of guessing.
+- The AI can restructure, simplify, summarize, and adapt to level — but it cannot introduce new information that isn’t present in the sources.

-### 5.2 Auditable output
+### 5.2 Auditable output (Evidence-backed writing)
-Trust layer:
-- Hover any bullet → exact snippet + source location (page/paragraph)
-- Coverage meter: % of content backed by sources
-- Export report: citations + source usage summary
+To make “source-grounded by default” reliable, ProvaSlide maintains internal evidence for the generated content:
+- Each bullet/claim is backed by **evidence links** to the resources (page/section/snippet).
+- The UI can optionally show “Source references” (hover or expandable) so the user can verify quickly.
+- If a bullet cannot be backed by the resources, the AI does not write it; it asks a clarification question.

+> Note: The goal is not to expose heavy “modes,” but to ensure the AI is *always precise* and *always constrained to the provided sources*.

 ### 5.3 Plan-first workflow
-AI does not jump directly to slides:
+The AI does not jump directly to slides:
-- proposes **lesson plan** first (outline + slide count + objectives)
+- It proposes a **lesson plan** first (outline + slide count + objectives).
-- user approves/adjusts
+- The user approves/adjusts the plan.
-- then slides are generated
+- Then ProvaSlide generates slides.

 ### 5.4 Ask when uncertain (never guess)
 If information is missing, ambiguous, conflicting, or too dense for constraints:
-- AI must stop and ask targeted questions with quick options
+- The AI must stop and ask targeted questions with quick options (buttons).
+- The AI should show what it found in the sources and why it cannot be sure.

 ### 5.5 Editor/Presenter separation
 Reveal runtime must not break editor UX:
-- embedded “diapo mode” should be isolated and stable
+- Embedded “diapo mode” should be isolated and stable.

 ---